Alex Ferguson recovering well after emergency surgery

 Alex Ferguson in the stands during a Manchester United match last year.
 Photograph: Andrew Boyers/Reuters

-United added that the 76-year-old’s family have requested privacy in the matter.
-United midfielder Michael Carrick said on Twitter: “Absolutely devastated to hear about Sir Alex being unwell in hospital.
+United captain Michael Carrick tweeted: “Absolutely devastated to hear about Sir Alex being unwell in hospital.
 All my thoughts and prayers are with him and his family.
-Be strong Boss.”
+Be strong boss.”

+Ferguson’s son Darren, the manager of Doncaster Rovers, was reported to have missed his team’s match on Saturday for family reasons.

+Absolutely devastated to hear about Sir Alex being unwell in hospital.
+All my thoughts and prayers are with him and his family. 🙏🏻🙏🏻🙏🏻🙏🏻 Be strong Boss xx— Michael Carrick (@carras16) 5 May 2018